ShangShungFoundation/tibetan_game/README.md

 ## Project Coordinator:

 ## Description
 Online tibetan turn game following simple rules with simple interface.
+Proposed game is _Ming Mang_ (tib.
+Many Eyes)

 ## Purpose
-Developement of online 2 paricipants game with optional AI.
-Porting it to native mobile apps
+Developement of online 2 paricipant game with optional AI and porting it to native mobile apps using React Native

 ## Who it’s for?
 Anyone interested